 Figure 2 reveals that most industries do not tend to be overweight in an anomaly's or factor's long leg relative to its short leg.
 The only major exception is the pharmaceutical industry, with pharmaceutical firms accounting for a significantly larger share in the long leg for a handful of sorting characteristics.
 Namely, CH (0.42) and the profitability-related variables, -PROFIT (0.38) and -PM (0.31), display a share of pharmaceutical firms in their top decile that is more than 30 percentage points higher than in their bottom decile.
-Furthermore, the variables related to external financing and share issuance, TEF, ISSUE_1Y, and ISSUE_5Y have a higher share of pharmaceuticals in decile 10 of more than 15 percentage points.
-Interestingly, a moderate long bias (0.11 to 0.16) in pharmaceuticals also affects the option risk factors IVOL, HC, VR, and HRP, indicating that options on pharmaceuticals are subject to these risks or are at least associated with higher values of the characteristics proxying for these risks.
+Furthermore, the variables related to external financing and share issuance, TEF, ISSUE\1Y, and ISSUE\5Y have a higher share of pharmaceuticals in decile 10 of more than 15 percentage points.
+Interestingly, a moderate long bias (0.23) in pharmaceuticals is also present in the historical option risk factors (HRP), indicating that options on pharmaceuticals are among contracts with persistent relative outperformance.